-A computer systems analyst evaluates an computer systems and recommends ways to increase efficiency.
+A computer systems analyst evaluates computer systems and recommends ways to increase efficiency.
 Here is an example of a computer systems analyst at work: A retailer hires a computer systems analyst to evaluate its inventory management system.
 The analyst studies the current system and collects performance data to suggest opportunities for improvement.
-The analyst then proposes new software and technology to the organisation and assists in the implementation of the new system, testing it and teaching personnel on how to utilise it efficiently.
+The analyst then proposes new software and technology to the organisation and assists in the implementation of the new system, testing it and teaching personnel how to utilise it efficiently.

 - Web Developer

 |Pros Of CSE||Cons of CSE|

 |High demand for computer science professionals||High pressure and stress to deliver quality work|

 |Flexibility to work from office or home||Work can be isolating|

 |Creating impactful technology to make every day better||Risk of repetitive tasks/monotony|